UK · Healthcare · GLACIS guides · Updated April 2026

 NICE Performance Monitoring Real-world accuracy metrics with cryptographic integrity.
 Exportable for HTAs and procurement evaluations.

-NHS Algorithm Assurance Cohort-stratified sampling for bias detection.
+NHS algorithm assurance Cohort-stratified sampling for bias detection.
 Model version tracking and drift alerts.